 One more thing.
 We made a shareable infographic to summarize all these points.
 Feel free to pass along this image across your social channels!

-Let us know how these tips worked for you in the comments below!
+Let us know how these morning routine tips worked for you in the comments below!
 And feel free to pass along your own tips as well.